 Level 3: Weight Maintenance and Active Lifestyles

 Some of the food I eat currently fits this category.
-These nutrient-rich recipes contain adequate calories to help support my active lifestyle while still keeping me at healthy weight maintenance.
-Per serving these recipes will contain:
+These nutrient-rich recipes contain adequate calories to help support my active lifestyle while still keeping me in healthy weight maintenance.
+Per serving these recipes will usually contain:

 > 700 calories for meals, > 200 calories for snacks